hummingbot/hummingbot/documentation/docs/installation/node/infura.md

 [Infura](https://infura.io/) provides free and the most widely used Ethereum nodes.

-## How to get a free Ethereum node from Infura?
+## How to Get a Free Ethereum Node via Infura

 *Estimated time: 5 minutes*

 1 - Sign up for an account on infura.io
 ![](/assets/img/infura1.png)

 !!! tip "VPN"